-- Make entries directly into the T-accounts for the transactions given above.
-Create new T-accounts as needed.
-Determine an ending balance for each T-account. - Was manufacturing overhead underapplied or overapplied for the year?
-Assume that the company allocates any overhead balance between the Work in Process, Finished Goods, and Cost of Goods Sold accounts.
-Prepare a journal entry to show the allocation.
-(Round allocation percentages to one decimal place.) - 4.
+- 3. Is Manufacturing Overhead underapplied or overapplied for the year?
+Prepare a journal entry to close any balance in the Manufacturing Overhead account to Cost of Goods Sold. - 4.
 Prepare an income statement for the year.
-(Do not prepare a schedule of cost of goods manufactured; all of the information needed for the income statement is available in the T-accounts.)
+(Do not prepare a schedule of cost of goods manufactured; all of the information needed for the income statement is available in the journal entries and T-accounts you have prepared.)

-PROBLEM 3-14 Journal Entries; T-Accounts; Cost Flows
+PROBLEM 3-19 Journal Entries; T-Accounts; Cost Flows [LO4, LO5, LO6, LO7]

-Ravsten Company is a manufacturing firm that uses a job-order cost system.
+Ravsten Company uses a job-order costing system.
 On January 1, the beginning of the current year, the company's inventory balances were as follows: